w3f/polkadot-wiki/docs/learn/learn-governance.md

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} brings together various novel mechanisms, including an amorphous (abstract) state-transition function stored on-chain defined in a platform-agnostic language (i.e. [WebAssembly](learn-wasm.md)).
-It also allows for several on-chain voting mechanisms such as referenda with adaptive super-majority thresholds and batch approval voting.
+It also allows for several on-chain voting mechanisms such as referenda with the novel concept of [Adaptive Quorum Biasing](#adaptive-quorum-biasing) and batch approval voting.
 All changes to the protocol must be agreed upon by stake-weighted referenda.

 ## Mechanism

 To make any changes to the network, the idea is to compose active token holders and the council together to administrate a network upgrade decision.
-No matter whether the proposal is proposed by the public (token holders) or the council, it finally will have to go through a referendum to let all holders, weighted by stake, make the decision.
+No matter whether the proposal is proposed by the public (token holders) or the [Council](#council), it finally will have to go through a referendum to let all holders, weighted by stake, make the decision.

-To better understand how the council is formed, please read [this section](#council).

 ## Referenda